ajcwebdev/dash-transcripts/markdown_files/2024-01-08-quarterly-report-q4-23.md

 [34:14] And Halaway wanted to confirm that...
 Yeah, I remember the name.
 It is Komodo.
 [34:24] Okay.
 And Halaway wants to confirm the local money doesn't need any platform functionality, right?
 So it can just...
 [34:35] It's not sticked yet, but we can use some platform feature later.
 So this platform is not in my net yet, so I can't really rely on that right now in such project.
 [34:51] Okay.
-So yeah, I also done something on the Ryan's side, on the Ryan's budget.
-So Ryan runs some...
+So yeah, I also done something on the Rion's side, on the Rion's budget.
+So Rion runs some...
-[35:06] Ryan have concept on the Dash platform contributions.
+[35:06] Rion have concept on the Dash platform contributions.
 And I also done something on that side.
 That's something that is not under my budget, [35:18] but I also done something on the DashMate side.
 There was some really good things, some important things, which is config migrations allowed us to stabilize DashMate builds when we
 [35:32] release new versions.
 Basically, it checks how the config looks like if we have some misunderstanding between the actual config and what we expect.
 We also disabled automatic config rewrites, [35:49] which was unnecessary in many cases.
 So we just don't rewrite anymore.
 I've added a core click command that allow you to fire up Dash CLI commands straight into the DashMate.
 So you don't